-BUDGET This project is underway and already has a bugeted annual cost.
+This project is underway and already has a bugeted annual cost.

-7. SUMMARY OF PROJECTS
+7. PROGRAMME OF WORK

 HARBOUR MAINTENANCE

-PLAYGROUNDS, BICYCLE TRACKS, PARKS, ROADS, FOOTPATHS AND ONGOING AMENITY IMPROVEMENTS

-IMPORTANCE LEVEL

-Council contractors are responsible for maintaining the parks to an agreed level to ensure a neat and manicured look.
-The level of maintenance will increase at the same rate of development and activity increases.
+PLAYGROUNDS, BICYCLE TRACKS, PARKS, ROADS, FOOTPATHS AND ONGOING AMENITY IMPROVEMENTS IMPORTANCE LEVEL SHOVEL READINESS Council contractors are responsible for maintaining the parks to an agreed level to ensure a neat and manicured look.
+The level of maintenance will increase at the same rate that development and activity increases.
 ARE WE DOING THIS?
 This work is incorporated into existing maintenance contracts.
 BUDGET \$90,000 annually General maintenance budget approved in 2020-21 Annual Plan.
-SILT CONTROL/CLAY CLIFF EROSION MANAGEMENT PROJECT IMPORTANCE LEVEL

-The Council's Roading team have been actively working on controlling the silt run-off from the clay cliffs over the recent months and have reduced the silt running onto the rail and the road significantly.
+SILT CONTROL/CLAY CLIFF EROSION MANAGEMENT PROJECT IMPORTANCE LEVEL A SHOVEL READINESS The Council's Roading team have been actively working on controlling the silt run-off from the clay cliffs over the recent months and have reduced the silt running onto the rail and the road significantly.
 A future project will be to investigate the impact of stormwater on Cape Wanbrow and to see whether this requires infrastructure to manage it and in doing so reduce the erosion of the cliffs.
 ARE WE DOING THIS?
 This work is included in existing budgets and used when required.
 BUDGET \$25,000 annually General maintenance budget approved in 2020-21 Annual Plan.

-RAILWAY MAINTENANCE IMPORTANCE LEVEL
+RAILWAY MAINTENANCE

 The Ōamaru Steam and Rail Society (OSR) currently takes responsibility for the maintenance and upkeep of the rail track, Harbourside Station, the rail crossings, and the rail end in the southern harbour area.
 Like many organisations OSR struggles for volunteers and adequate funding which affects their ability to maintain rail and amenities sufficiently.
 Further discussions are planned to determine how assistance can best be provided.
+A Harbour Railway Work Programme will be formed to discuss railway maintenance needs and priorities.

 ARE WE DOING THIS?
 Discussions are planned with stakeholders about this work.
 ESTIMATED BUDGET \$35,000 annually To be considered as part of the next Long Term Plan.
-HARBOUR WATER QUALITY MONITORING IMPORTANCE LEVEL

-Due to recent reports of various types of contamination in the harbour and the subsequent investigation into these by the Council and Otago Regional Council.
-Ongoing monitoring of the water quality in the harbour is underway.
+HARBOUR WATER QUALITY MONITORING IMPORTANCE LEVEL В SHOVEL READINESS Due to recent reports of various types of contamination in the harbour and the subsequent investigation into these by the Council and Otago Regional Council, ongoing monitoring of the water quality in the harbour is underway.
 Various locations around the harbour have been identified and are being tested regularly.
 Signs have been posted at key points and the alleged contamination sources are being closely monitored.
 ARE WE DOING THIS?
 Ongoing testing as required.
 BUDGET Current annual cost depends on the number of tests - average of \$1,000 per sample.
 Currently funded out of the Harbour Maintenance budget.